 I always inspect where I pinch the plant too, since these new leaves tend to attract the bugs more than the other joints.

 Too often, frustrated fiddle leaf fig owners treat every leaf (even the undersides!) only to be bested by these deceptive parasites.
 All because they haven’t checked the sneakiest hiding places.
 The tiny crevices between trunk and leaf is one of them.

 Other nearby plants.
-See that cute little and Bonsai Palm right next to my fiddle leaf fig?
+See that cute little bonsai palm right next to my fiddle leaf fig?

 I apologize if my story has left you with the heebie-jeebies.
 However, if I’ve saved even one fiddle leaf fig by telling my mealy story, then I’m glad we had this talk.
 If you catch and treat these little bugs early on, they won’t give you much trouble.
 Let them colonize in a secret place, though, and you’ll be sorry you did.

-For more tips on how to avoid common growing pitfalls, check out The Fiddle Leaf Fig Expert, the new, ultimate guide to caring for your ficus lyrata.
+For more tips on how to avoid common growing pitfalls, check out The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants (available in full-color paperback or Kindle edition on Amazon now).
 And if you’re dealing with a pest you’re not sure of, post a picture of it in our friendly online group.
 It’s likely someone has faced the same pesky parasite and knows how to help.